fullstackenviormentss/jekyll-rss/README.md

 Automatically generates and RSS 2.0 feed from your posts at the specified path.

+__IMPORTANT:__ For security reasons, Github dosen't allow plugins when deploying with Github Pages, so if you are intending to use Github Pages, this repo is not for you.
+[Try this one, maybe..](https://github.com/snaptortoise/jekyll-rss-feeds)

 ## Usage

 Place the rssgenerator.rb file in your jekyll _plugins directory and set the required configuration attributes in your _config.yml file.
 The attributes are: